smartczh/gourp-report-files/Data-Factory-Introduction-Report.md

 }
 ```

-+ Pipelines and activities:
++ Activity and Pipeline
+  + Activity: a unit of task (ADF has predefined many modules)
-  + A logical grouping of activities that performs a unit of task
+  + Pipeline: A logical grouping of activity
   + Custom control flow: sequence, branching, for-each, etc.

 ![pipeline-portal-view](./Materials/pipeline-portal-view.png)

 + Triggers: determines when a pipeline execution needs to be kicked off
-  + Manual run / Rest API
+  + Manual run in portal / Rest API
   + Schedule trigger
   + Tumbling window trigger
   + Event-based trigger